sord0250/Python-Automation/README.md

 - Open VSCode, and click on the "Open Folder" button.
 Navigate to your newly made folder, and click select folder.

 ### Create Files
-- In the lefthand pannel that appears, you should see the word "WALKTHROUGH" (or the name of your folder you created). **Click on the icon that look like a piece of paper with a +** in the bottom right corner found next to the name.
+- In the left-hand panel that appears, you should see the word "WALKTHROUGH" (or the name of your folder you created). **Click on the icon that looks like a piece of paper with a +** in the bottom right corner found next to the name.
 This creates a new file.
 Name it **.env** and click enter.

 - Now click on the same icon, and this time name the file **weekly_email.py**